Keyboard shortcuts

 }

-Back in lib/createMintConsume.ts, extend createMintConsume():
+Back in lib/createMintConsume.ts, extend the createMintConsume() function:

 // lib/createMintConsume.ts